mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.3/index.md

 With this patch release, multiple Availability Zones are now supported when upgrading from Konvoy v1.8.

+### DKP custom credentials plugin restored (COPS-7343)

+The mesosphere/dex-k8s-authenticator docker container now includes the appropriate binaries that allow users to download the referenced ‘konvoy-async-plugin’ after configuring a cluster using an external IDP for authentication.

 ## Component updates

 The following services and service components are upgraded to the listed version: